morepath/more.jwtauth/README.rst

 (NB depending on the number of claims in the JWT the token can get large.
 For all practical purposes, it should be kept short.)

-This plugin uses the PyJWT library for verifying JWTs:
+This plugin uses the PyJWT library from José Padilla for verifying JWTs:

 http://github.com/progrium/pyjwt